 Cates Park is a great park for kids in North Vancouver.
-It has an amazing play structure area for young children, and the beach has both sand and rocky areas.
+It has an amazing play structure area for young children, and the beach has both sandy and rocky areas.

 The park’s name in the local Tsleil-Waututh Indigenous language is Whey-ah-Wichen which means “faces the wind.”